How to Become a Master Gardener Volunteer

 Interested applicants should contact their local county Extension office.

-In return for their training, these new Master Gardeners serve 75 volunteer hours within the first year of their certification, per the statewide program bylaws.
+In return for their training, these new Master Gardener volunteers serve 75 hours within the first year of their certification, per the statewide program bylaws.

-Certified Master Gardeners work through their county Extension office to educate Floridians and provide research-based information about gardening—America's most popular pastime.
-Master Gardeners can fulfill their volunteer hours in a variety of ways, including:
+Certified Master Gardener volunteers work through their county Extension office to educate Floridians and provide research-based information about gardening—America's most popular pastime.
+Master Gardener volunteers can fulfill their volunteer hours in a variety of ways, including:

 - answering horticultural questions over the phone, in person or through a regular newspaper column